To Burn A Witch

 Whippings began with three ritual blows.
 First across the shoulders, then the middle of the back, and finally above the waist.
 These marked out the area that would be turned to raw meat.
 Those in the crowd jeered the victim or cheered the strong arm of the whipper, depending how they felt.
 As each blow fell, Xyletia jerked, but said nothing.
-The cruder spectators yelled out comments about her bouncing breasts.
+The cruder spectators yelled out comments about how her body bounced.
 Xyletia was 34, a little plump, but still young enough for her figure to attract attention.
 Each jerk of her body caused the front of her dress to move in ways very interesting to the young males.
 They yelled out approving comments.

 Penarette called out her mother’s innocence even louder as she saw the red marks on her mother’s back.
 She reddened at the humiliation of the crude taunts.
 Her tears flowed unrestrained.
 The cart started slowly moving.
 It would take twenty minutes to reach the church.
 During that time the whipper, his arm strengthened by long practice, would continue his mauling.
 Zekan, Krid, and Quarl walked along in front of the crowd, continuing to shout offensive appreciation of Xyletia and Penarette’s discomfort.
 Tomni watched the procession as it started to wind through the streets to its grim destination.
 In his 17 years, this was not the first time he had seen such punishment.
 The local pike brigade, marching in front of and alongside the cart, cleared a path through the crowd until the cart had passed.
 More pikemen followed, ensuring no one got too close and interfered with the whipper’s aim.
 As the crowd spilled into the road, Tomni saw Henren and Osphrarl.
 He had not seen them when he arrived, or he would have stood with them.
 The three boys were friends, and were often together.
 Tomni joined them.